January 9, 2023

 Presented by Fred Santino, former Aircrewman/Avionics Tech, US Navy, author of Milestones, Mishaps, and Management – the Story of Antarctic Aviation

-Drawing on his experience from two deployments in Operation Deep Freeze as an Aircrewman/Avionics Tech with the US Navy, Fred Santino will describe the early air attempts to reach Antarctica, starting with Admiral Byrd’s expeditions.
-He’ll share his personal account of the early days of arctic exploration in the 1960’s – living, working, and coping with constant dangers, whiteouts, crashes, near tragedies and rescues.
-He’ll contrast this with present-day Antarctic aviation and answer the compelling question: why are we in Antarctica?
+Drawing on his experience from two deployments in Operation Deep Freeze as an Aircrewman/Avionics Tech with the US Navy, Fred Santino will describe the early air exploration of Antarctica, starting with Admiral Byrd’s expeditions.
+He’ll share his personal account of expeditionary aviation in the late 1960's - living, working, and coping with constant dangers, whiteouts, crashes, near tragedies and rescues.
+He’ll update us on present-day Antarctic aviation activity and answer the compelling question: why are we in Antarctica?